lukeed/sade/readme.md

 You may use a comma (`,`) or a space (` `) to separate the flags.

 > **Note:** The short & long flags can be declared in any order.
-However, the alias will always be displayed first in the `--help` output.
+However, the alias will always be displayed first.

 ```js
 prog.option('--global'); // no alias